Significance

 Percentage of total Fast-moving consumer goods (FMCG) Packaging by Sales

-1. Certain reprocessed Scrap is considered as PIR, but we have separated this out from our purchased PIR metrics.
-This metric includes scrap significantly reprocessed on separate lines, transferred for reprocessing at different facilities within Berry, or sent to a non-Berry business for conversion and then brought back to Berry for use.
-For this metric, the percentage listed is the percentage of both total resin purchased and reprocessed.
+¹ Reprocessed Scrap is considered as PIR, but we have separated this out from our purchased PIR metrics.
+This metric includes scrap significantly reprocessed on separate lines, transferred for reprocessing at different facilities within Berry, or sent to a non-Berry business for conversion and then brought back to Berry for internal use.
+For this metric, the percentage listed is percentage of both total resin purchased and reprocessed.

 Key Strategies